The corona algebra of stablized Jiang-Su algebra: Introduction

 In many ways, ${\cal Z}$ behaves like $\C,$ as its $K$-theory suggests.
-One of indirect, but important features of unital simple \CA\, $\C$ is the simplicity (as well as complexity) of the Calkin algebra $M(\C\otimes {\cal K})/\C\otimes {\cal K}.$ Let $A$ be a non-unital but $\sigma$-unital \CA. The quotient $M(A)/A$ is called the corona algebra of $A.$ The Calkin algebra is the corona algebra of $\C\otimes {\cal K},$ the stablization of $\C.$ One of the important consequences of the simplicity of the Calkin algebra is that it has real rank zero.
+One indirect, but important feature, of the unital simple \CA\ $\C$, is the simplicity (as well as complexity) of the Calkin algebra $M(\C\otimes {\cal K})/\C\otimes {\cal K}.$ Let $A$ be a non-unital but $\sigma$-unital \CA. The quotient $M(A)/A$ is called the corona algebra of $A.$ The Calkin algebra is the corona algebra of $\C\otimes {\cal K},$ the stablization of $\C.$ One of the important consequences of the simplicity of the Calkin algebra is that it has real rank zero.
 As we know, many important results in operator algebras (as well as operator theory) are related to the Calkin algebra, such as Fredholm index theory, the BDF-theory, \CA\ extension theory and the $KK$-theory.
-The fact that the Calkin algebra has real rank zero plays the crucial role in all these even though the term of real rank zero were invented much late.
-In that point of view, the corona algebra $M({\cal Z}\otimes {\cal K})/{\cal Z}\otimes {\cal K},$ inevitably, is also important, given the central role ${\cal Z}$ is playing in the study of classification of amenable \CA s.
-However, by now, we know that the corona algebra of ${\cal Z}\otimes {\cal K}$ is not simple.
+The fact that the Calkin algebra has real rank zero plays a crucial role in all these even though the term real rank zero was invented much later (\cite{BrownPedersenRR0}).
+From that point of view, the corona algebra $M({\cal Z}\otimes {\cal K})/{\cal Z}\otimes {\cal K},$ inevitably, is also important, given the central role ${\cal Z}$ is playing in the study of classification of amenable \CA s.
+By now, we know that the corona algebra of ${\cal Z}\otimes {\cal K}$ is not simple.
 In fact it has a unique proper closed ideal.
-Nevertheless, we would like to know whether the corona algebra of ${\cal Z}\otimes {\cal K}$ has some other similar structure to that of $\C\otimes {\cal K}.$ The problem whether the corona algebra $M({\cal Z}\otimes {\cal K})/{\cal Z}\otimes {\cal K}$ has the real rank zero has been around for many years and were specifically raised at the American Institute of Mathematics in 2009, as well as other places (\cite{KucerovskyNgPerera}).
+Nevertheless, we would like to know whether the corona algebra of ${\cal Z}\otimes {\cal K}$ has some other similar structure to that of $\C\otimes {\cal K}.$ The problem whether the corona algebra $M({\cal Z}\otimes {\cal K})/{\cal Z}\otimes {\cal K}$ has real rank zero has been around for many years and was specifically raised at the American Institute of Mathematics in 2009, as well as other places (\cite{KucerovskyNgPerera}).
 Moreover, there is a long history of similar questions (e.g., (\cite{BrownPedersenRR0}, \cite{ZhCoronaI}, \cite{HigsonRordam}, \cite{LinWVNI}, \cite{LinWVNII}, \cite{LinWVNIII}, \cite{LinOsaka}, \cite{ZhangWVN}, \cite{ZhangWVNII}, \cite{Murphy}).
 The purpose of this paper is to establish that the corona algebra of ${\cal Z}\otimes {\cal K}$ does have real rank zero, despite the fact it is not simple and the fact that ${\cal Z}$ has no proper projection.